dfelinto/blender-manual/manual/grease_pencil/animation/introduction.rst

 First, go to menu :menuselection:`File --> New --> 2D Animation` to start with a new 2D animation template.
-The template is ready to quick start your animation with a Grease Pencil object already created, onion skinning activated and in camera view.
+The template is ready to quick start your animation with a Grease Pencil object already created, onion skinning activated, Auto keyframe enabled and in camera view.

 #.
 Set the range of the animation in the Timeline from 1 to 24.
 #.
 In the 3D Viewport draw a ball on the upper left corner with the Draw Tool (extreme).